blessx/Healthcare_Automation_Scripts/Manual_TestSuite.md

 Therefore, by following the steps above, the staff or QA I concludes that they can run the test suites in Katalon Studios using their Android device.

  **Notes to remember**

-1. Don’t forget to change the ‘apk’ file directory.
+> 1. Don’t forget to change the ‘apk’ file directory.
-2. The test cases must be in the correct order, unless you can run the test cases dynamically.
-In this case, each case is validated by a scenario, so you can see that the test cases have IDs and are in the proper order.
+> 2. The test cases must be in the correct order unless you can run the test cases dynamically.
+In this case, each case is validated by a
+> scenario, so you can see that the test cases have IDs and are in the
+> proper order.
-3. Always check the ‘Run’ column if all the desired test cases are checked.
+> 3. Always check the ‘Run’ column if all the desired test cases are checked.
 This means it runs in the same test suite.